sinharzs2k26/Stylish-name-maker-bot/README.md

    - Art
    - Mixed
 4. Browse through styles with pagination
-5. Click any style to instantly copy it
-6. Paste anywhere you want!
+5. Copy and paste anywhere you want!